sourcegraph/handbook/content/engineering/hiring/engineering-leadership.md

 - Does this person understand what good engineering leadership looks like?
 - Are their answers thoughtful, structured, and not unnecessarily verbose?
-- Do their answers provide evidence that they have experience or have thought about these topics depth?
+- Do their answers provide evidence that they have experience or have thought about these topics in depth?
 - Would their management style be a valuable addition to our team?

 Questions:

 - Describe in your own words what the job of an engineering manager is.
 - How do you measure if you are doing a good job as an engineering manager?
-- Describe the engineering culture of your last team when you joined it.
-  - What was good about that culture?
-  - What was not good about that culture?
-  - What did you do to improve the culture?
+- What did you do to improve the engineering culture of your last team?
-- How do you build trust among your peers and team members?

 ## Growth mindset